ndrean/binyJS/Readme.md

 Reactivity arises since you use state variables.

-You setup the related actions in the HTML with `dataset`.
+You set up the related actions in the HTML with `dataset`.
 You also link the components with the action and target.

 > This library heavily relies on _unique keys_ when dealing with lists.